LambdaIITH/ftb_FastAPI-Git-CodeBase/README.md

 Good luck, and Happy debugging👍🏻 !

 # Hints:
 1. Tom is importing A in B from C also importing A in C from B. Can you see it?
 Is this possible?
 This is the __main__ part for first bug.
+2. Thoroughly test all the APIs.
+3. There might be an inherent defect in the models/schemas itself.
+4. (Misc Bug): Why is the formatter not running?